haotien91/HPC-II-24_Week03-Container/README.md

 | WARNING: please use `docker images` to make sure your image name does not collide with others.

 ## Submission

 Submit the following 2 files on EECLASS:
 1. completed Dockerfile
 2. PDF report <STUDENT_ID>_container.pdf
     - You must discuss the result of DINO and YOLO model on EASY and HARD cat pictures
+    - A screenshot that you do setup an API
+    - Include comparison results for both models on selected test cases
         - Which one is better?
-In which part?
-    - Include comparison results for both models on selected test cases
+        - Why it is better?
 ```